Illustration of a bodybuilder using turkesterone to build muscle.

 Does Turkesterone Improve Muscle Growth?
 (Explaining the Scam)

-The idea was that turkesterone could boost testosterone production, boosting muscle growth.
-It doesn’t seem to do that, so there’s been a marketing pivot.
-Now, it’s said to promote muscle growth via other pathways.
+At first, the claim was that turkesterone could boost testosterone production, boosting muscle growth.
+However, there isn’t any research showing increases in testosterone.
+Also, it doesn’t bind to the androgen receptor, so you wouldn’t expect it to increase testosterone (study).
+When this came out, there was a marketing pivot.
+Now, it’s said to promote muscle growth via other pathways, such as stimulating the production of more IGF-1, increasing mTOR.
 More on that in a moment.

 To get to the bottom of this, I started by speaking with Dr. Eric Trexler.
 He’s got a doctorate degree in sports science, has published over 30 strength and hypertrophy studies, and studies metabolism at Duke University.

-And then there are the scams, scandals, and redemption arcs.
+And then there’s the drama: the scams, scandals, and redemption arcs.

 We don’t sell turkesterone.
 No affiliate links.